CLSherrod/clsherrod.github.io/_pages/Work.md

 → Explore the writing [https://christophersherrod.com/writer/](https://christophersherrod.com/writer/)

-## Practice & Courses
+## Courses

 Some people prefer to read.
 Others want a little structure.

-Alongside my writing, I create calm, self-paced courses and guided practices.
+Alongside my writing, I create calm self-paced courses.
 These aren’t programs to “fix” yourself or systems to optimize your life.
 They’re ways of slowing down, clarifying direction, and practicing what actually matters—daily, in real life.

 The **Living a Fulfilling Life Course** is the quiet core behind this work.